-The ARC currently operates programs at four sites in partnerships with over a dozen local schools.
-Our main school partner is Wonder School, a billingual Reggio Emilia inspired nursery school in Central Tel Aviv, where we also have hosted our Creativity Camps for 9 seasons.
+The ARC currently operates programs at five sites in partnerships with over a dozen local schools.
+Our main school partner is Wonder School, a billingual Reggio Emilia inspired nursery school in Central Tel Aviv, where we also have hosted our Creativity Camps for 10 seasons.
 Over the years, I like to tease that they have stolen all our teachers or that I should get an HR stipend for the staff I've brought them.
-But I'm thrilled we did this matchmaking to support our tribe and make more small world magic.
+But I'm thrilled we've done this matchmaking to support our tribe and make more small world magic.
 We love Wonder School staff and families.
 They are our second home~

 Additional school communities we serve include:

 Adama, Ahavat Tzion, Arnon, Balfour, Bavli, Bikorim, Gavrieli, Nachala, Maoz Aviv, Meron, Pomelit, Ushishkin, Yehuda Macabi among others in Central and North TLV

 The ARC community of teachers, artists and volunteers also have helped support the Art Room at HaYarden School in South TLV, which serves hundreds of children from African refugee families and foreign workers.
 Our program students work on projects every year to create handmade activity books and collect and wrap holiday donations for the families from this community, while the children also spend time learning about the cultures and peoples of Eritrea, Sudan, Philippines, Thailand and India to feel more connected when we practice letter writing to the children.

 The ARC has also worked to help bring more support to Kuchinate, a women's co-op organization, employing African refugees and asylum seekers through the creation of their own craft products.
 We have hosted sales, welcomed the groups to our sites, and also brought our program children across town to visit their center where the women work in order to learn and connect more with this community.